RecreationalGarbage/SGAM/README.md

 # SGAM Advanced
-Very basic GUI for GAM advanced that allows manipulation of users, groups, ous, and devices.
+Very basic GUI for GAM ADVXTD3 that allows manipulation of users, groups, ous, and devices.
 Runs on windows 7/10, needs .net 4.5, and a current installation of GAMADV-XTD3.

-Currently a work in progress.
+Has basic error logging enabled by default.

 [Download Latest](https://github.com/RecreationalGarbage/SGAM/releases/download/1.05/SGAM_ADV_1_0_5.zip)